 HAL Laboratory's Roller Ball for the Nintendo Entertainment System features "Match Game", where two players compete on a symmetrical playfield.
 Hitting targets would transfer points from one player to another, and the game ends when one player's score is eliminated.

 Tony from WHO dunnit has a recurring tendency to betray his business partners.
 At the start of the game, he's already eliminated Walter and Tex, and is living comfortably on the high life as a result.

 Bret Hart had this during his entire tenure with World Championship Wrestling, but especially in the first couple of years or so, where it seemed sometimes even the writers were confused as to whether he was a good guy or a bad guy at any given time.
 In late 1999, he got the biggest push of his WCW career, winning the World Heavyweight Title as a face— only to, within a month or so, turn on former partner and friend Goldberg and re-form the New World Order.

-Ever since Kane debuted, Paul Bearer has been switching allegiances between him and The Undertaker.
+Starting with Kane's debut, Paul Bearer switched allegiances between him and The Undertaker for the rest of Bearer's time in WWE.
 It actually started when Bearer abandoned Undertaker for Mankind after six years of managing The Undertaker.